maxnovoguterres/maxnovoguterres/README.md

 - 👋 Hi, I’m @maxnovoguterres
-- 👀 I’m interested in Unity, Unreal Engine, and others engines to make games.
+- 👀 I’m interested in Unity and Unreal Engine to make games.
-- 🌱 I’m currently learning typescript
 - 💞️ I’m looking to collaborate on gaming industry
 - 📫 How to reach me https://www.linkedin.com/in/max-da-mata-novo-guterres-62591a158/